Austin-Higgins/Austin-Higgins/README.md

 - 👋 Hi, I’m @Austin-Higgins
-- 👀 I’m interested in DevOps, DevSecOps, and Cybersecurity.
+- 👀 I’m interested in Collaborating with other Devlopers.
-- 🌱 I’m currently learning Go & PenTesting.
+- 🌱 I’m currently learning Go.
-- 💞️ I’m looking to collaborate on projects related to Cybersecurity.
 - 📫 You can reach me via linkedin at https://www.linkedin.com/in/austin-higgins/

 <!---